santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ___
 - **Casting Time:** 1 attack action.
 - **Range:** 60ft./120ft.
-- **Components:** M (A torny branch)
+- **Components:** V, S, M (A torny branch)
 - **Duration:** Instant

 You grow a pod of caltrop's fruits, as you touch it the pod opens and a fruit covered in spines flies away.
-Make a ranged spell attack, 30Ft. on a hit deal your *Martial Arts Dice* plus spell ability modier magical bludgeoning damage.
-If you don't have a *Martial Arts Dice* use a 1d4 instead.
+Make a ranged spell attack, 30Ft. on a hit deal your *Martial Arts Dice or 1d6* plus spell ability modier magical piercing damage.

-If you don't have a *Living Weapon* deal 1d6 plus spell ability bludgeoning damage.

 <br/>